 14 Easy Ways to Build Your Email List

-1. Include email opt-in forms on your website
+1. Include email opt-in forms on your website design

 Your website is one of the best and easiest places to gather email information.
 If you have a blog or a newsletter, or you just send out company updates, include prominent calls to action (CTAs) on your website to ask visitors to sign up.